 Unfortunately, PG&E charges San Francisco residents some of the highest prices in the country for electricity and as the cost of electricity increases throughout California, customers of PG&E may be feel the pain more than others.
 What this means is there is opportunity for San Francisco residents to invest in solar energy for their homes and not only save money on their utility costs immediately but also insulate themselves from additional spikes in price due to high demand.
 And with large number of California solar rebates and unique solar financing arrangements available to help offset the up front cost of solar, it has never been a better time for San Francisco residents to go solar.

-If you are interested in San Francisco solar, click here and we’ll get you connected to a local installer right away!
+If you are a San Francisco resident and interested in residential solar or commercial solar, click here and we’ll get you connected to a local installer right away!